 What do all of these examples have in common?
 They are universal, extremely familiar, everyday expressions of a child’s desire for their parent’s support.
 They are cries for sympathy and understanding.
 When children show their parents vulnerabilities, they want their parents to be their allies.
 As the above examples show, it can be difficult for parents to respond in these emotionally charged moments.
 Common societal misconceptions are at play here, as well as basic human psychology: parents often fear losing control of themselves or allowing their children to lose control of their negative emotions, and it is easy to fall into the trap of using distraction techniques to pacify a child who is upset.
 “Here, honey, stop crying, we’ll get ice cream on our way home!”
 Sound familiar?

 Unfortunately, these techniques are only temporary “solutions” to the “problem.”
 Research shows that emotional awareness does not have to be accompanied by the feeling of wearing your heart on your sleeve.
 It does not have to involve ripping your soul out and exposing all of your vulnerabilities to someone else.
 Evidence shows that children who cannot look to their parents for true understanding and support feel more vulnerable and out of control in these moments.
-Dr. John Gottman describes children who have non-emotion coaching parents as growing up in a “make believe home.”
+Children who have non-emotion coaching parents grow up in a “make believe home.”